 In recent years, laws pertaining to animal cruelty have evolved significantly.
 Actions that were previously considered non-offenses are now being prosecuted on misdemeanor and felony levels.

 Because these convictions can carry significant sentences, juries expect to see the same level of crime scene processing and evidence handling that would be applied to crimes against humans.

 This course is an introduction to animal crime scene investigations.
 The purpose of the course is to give participants an overview of procedures and protocols used when processing an animal crime scene and various types of associated evidence.
 The steps for processing of crime scenes are taught from a human forensics perspective as these are the same regardless of species, although animal-specific evidence and situations are emphasized.

 This course is open to any professional involved in the investigation of crimes against animals, including veterinarians, veterinary technicians, animal control officers, non-governmental animal welfare organizations, wildlife and conservation officials, and law enforcement officers.

 Please note: The estimated time to complete this course is 15–20 hours, therefore the course will be open for 8 weeks.
 This course is the first in the three-part animal forensics series.
-Part 2 and 3 will be delivered in 2018.
+Part 2 and 3 will also be delivered in 2020.